FrendsPlatform/FrendsTemplates/Templates/AI/ChatGPT/AI-Generated Patient Summary/long-description.md

-This template process retrieves a patient’s history from the database, anonymizes the data, generates an AI summary for the doctor, and saves it in the database.
+This template process retrieves a patientâ€™s history from the database, anonymizes the data, generates an AI summary for the doctor, and saves it in the database.

 ![Template](assets/AI-Generated Patient Summary.svg)